adamkvarnsund/Forum-Application/README.md

 ## Time Spent

-The amount of time spent on this assignment is about 10 hours
+The amount of time spent on this assignment was about 10 hours

 ## Description